-The V14 fixed blade dagger from Spartan is an example of classic WW2 commando dagger meets modern design, manufacturing and cutting edge material.s This dagger has a full length double sided blade ground from thick 0.25-inch stainless CPM 3S5VN blade steel.
+The V14 fixed blade dagger from Spartan is an example of a classic WW2 commando dagger that meets modern design, manufacturing, and cutting-edge material.
+This dagger has a full-length double-sided blade ground from thick 0.25-inch stainless CPM S45VN blade steel.

 This knife is what I thought it would be

 Only thing that took a little while getting used to is the handle.
 My fingers are pretty long, so it felt a little awkward at first however I'm getting used to it.
 Would be nice to have different grip options however the knifes craftsmanship makes it worth buying hands down.